Developer – Sucker Punch Productions

 Originality – 5/10

 Although the game would inevitably be considered unique in terms of visuals, it’s by little means unique in terms of gameplay.
-The only unique gameplay mechanics was the stealth element, which would again, be more elaborated on with future instalments.
+The only unique gameplay mechanics was the stealth element, which would again, be more elaborated on with future installments.

 Overall, the original Sly Cooper game isn’t an overly terrible game; it was a simple case of trial and error.
 Only compared to future games in the series, as well as other games around at the time, it seems to me that it was extremely obvious that it was a case of trial and error.